Urban logo

 About this post

-Urban’s all-female leadership team is shaping the next phase of growth – building on the company’s bold foundations with empathy, clarity and long-term vision.
+Urban’s all-women leadership team is shaping the next phase of growth – building on the company’s bold foundations with empathy, clarity and long-term vision.

 Posted by